supermax-33/superfile-backend/ENDPOINTS.md

 ## Spaces

-All space routes require an authenticated owner context via `JwtAuthGuard`.
-The owner-only guard enforces that the caller owns the targeted space.
+All space routes require authentication.
+Space-scoped permissions are enforced with the `SpaceRoleGuard`, which resolves the caller's membership and ensures the minimum role for the operation (VIEWER for read access, OWNER for administrative changes).
+The user who creates a space is automatically registered as the `OWNER` member.

 ### `POST /api/v1/spaces`
 Creates a new space and provisions an OpenAI vector store for file search.